spring-guides/gs-batch-processing/SIDEBAR.md

-### Related Resources
+## Related resources

-There's more to data integration than is covered here.
-You may want to continue your exploration of Spring messaging and integration with the following
+There's more to data integration than what is covered here.
+You can continue to explore Spring messaging and integration with the following resources.

-### Getting Started Guides
+### Getting Started guides

 * [Integrating Data][gs-integration]
 * [Capturing Stream Data][gs-capturing-stream-data]